Last updated on November 11th, 2021 at 03:11 pm

 What is a common saying in one language (like “hitting a home run”) may not make sense to someone in another language and culture – what if they’ve never seen a baseball game?
 Keep your wording precise to avoid unnecessary confusion and alienation.
 Similarly, examples can be culturally specific and should be kept generic to be understood across linguistic lines or be changed to adapt to the new audience.

 Working with a globalized team means working with a diverse group of people, with varying upbringings, religious beliefs, cultures, customs, and political views.
 Avoid any reference to a certain religious affiliation or political leaning over another.
 These subjects can be contentious and cause emotions to run high on teams if someone feels offended and left out.
 Additionally, use humor sparingly.
 Humor doesn’t translate well.
 What is humorous in one culture can be offensive in another, and you never want to alienate a portion of your employees or team.

 This point can be included in your style guide, but we thought it should be included as best practice too due to its relevance.

 Even leaders based halfway across the world from their employees can get in face time, with video chatting and recording meetings.
 Face to face communication provides up to 93% more effective conversations, due to the importance of nonverbal cures.
 Even when you can’t get someone in an office for a meeting, you can use video chat over a phone call.

-With simultaneous interpreting options from video hosting platforms like Zoom, you can lead a meeting and talk with people from around the world, in their language, in real time.
+With simultaneous interpreting options from video hosting platforms like Zoom, you can lead a remote meeting and talk with people from around the world, in their language, in real time.
 Any leader can show face to employees using simultaneous Zoom interpreting and be a present and visible leader.